 The fixed term appointment is for 3 years including 1 year probation period.
-Monthly basic salary is JD 1086.60 plus special occupation allowance of 69.90 % from the basic salary.
+Monthly basic salary starting at JD 1028.90 plus Senior Professional Officer Allowance of 15% from the basic salary.
 Other benefits include monthly Provident Fund contribution (15% of basic salary paid by the Agency), compulsory medical insurance, 30 days of annual leave, and dependency allowance (if applicable).

 How to Apply